 Residential Food Waste Services

-Starting Jan.
-3, 2022, Harrison Industries will begin to roll out a residential food waste recycling program in compliance with California Senate Bill 1383 (SB 1383).
+Harrison Industries now offers residential food waste recycling in compliance with California Senate Bill 1383 (SB 1383).
 SB 1383 requires communities to reduce organic waste disposal, including food waste, by 75% of 2014 levels, by 2025.
-Existing yard waste carts will be used to collect bagged food waste.
-Your collection day will not change and there will be no increase in price for service.
+Existing yard waste carts are used to collect bagged food waste.
+There is no increase in price for service.

 Please do not place food waste directly into the yard waste cart, as this will contaminate the yard waste.
-All food waste should be bagged.
-Please use your own plastic bags, and be sure to tie them.
+All food waste must be bagged.
+Please use your own plastic or paper bags, and be sure to seal them securely.
 Clear bags are preferred (though not required).
 Reusing what you have is best, but bags are available at local retailers and online sales outlets.
 To minimize the number of food waste bags you use, gather food waste throughout the week in a single bag or a lined pail in the kitchen or in a container outside.
 Securely tie the bag and place it in your yard waste cart for weekly pickup.

-All food waste can be collected in the program.
+All food waste can be collected.
 This includes, but is not limited to, meat, bones, fish, shells, dairy, bread, fruits, vegetables, peels, pits, cobs, and coffee grounds.

 Residents of the City of Ventura: The City of Ventura is offering a complimentary food waste collection pail to assist Ventura residents with participating in the new food waste recycling program.
 You can find more information by clicking here.